 Both Original Medicare and Medicare Advantage require you to pay your Part B premium.
 Using the traditional stack, you’ll pay a separate premium to a private insurer for Medicare Supplement and a separate premium for a Part D plan.
 If you choose an MA plan, you’ll pay a separate, but likely lower, premium to a private insurer.
 The MA plan may have Part D built-in, so you would not pay an additional premium for prescription drug coverage.

 Medigap usually has a higher monthly premium but could lower out-of-pocket expenses than some Medicare Advantage plans.
 On the other hand, Medicare Advantage plans generally cost less and cover more services, which can be a better fit for your budget.
 Since Medigap out-of-pocket costs are typically much lower than Medicare Advantage costs, the higher Medigap premium may be a better deal if you have lots of medical expenses.

 The traditional stack has a standard benefits package that covers medically necessary healthcare services, plus Part D. Medicare Advantage offers a benefits package with everything Medicare covers and adds in dental, hearing, vision, health club memberships, and other valuable extras.

 How to Decide the Best Fit

-If you are in good health and don’t anticipate lots of medical expenses, the Medicare Advantage plan premium can save you money.
-If you have a lot of prescription drugs, the Medicare Advantage plan which includes Part D can save you the stand alone Part D premium.
+If you are in good health and don’t anticipate many medical expenses, the Medicare Advantage plan premium can save you more money.
+If you have a lot of prescription drugs, the Medicare Advantage plan—which includes Part D—can save you from paying that additional Part D premium.